-- Courses taken that meet or exceed the above minimum academic requirements. - Professional letters of recommendation that reflect positively on the applicant and their desire to pursue a degree in nursing. - Quality of essay including subject matter, grammar, and punctuation. - Non-High School applicants who have completed Anatomy & Physiology I&II (A&P I&II with lab), Critical Writing (3 cr.), and Introductory Psychology (3 cr.) with a grade of B or higher will be considered more competitive for acceptance.
+- Courses taken that meet or exceed the above minimum academic requirements. - Professional letters of recommendation that reflect positively on the applicant and their desire to pursue a degree in nursing. - Quality of essay including subject matter, grammar, and punctuation. - Non-High School applicants who have completed Anatomy & Physiology I&II (4 cr. with lab), Critical Writing (3 cr.), and Introductory Psychology (3 cr.) with a grade

-• Applicants who must repeat college courses in order to achieve a grade of "C" or higher are typically not considered competitive for admission.
+- of B or higher will be considered more competitive for acceptance. - Applicants who repeat college courses in order to achieve a grade of "C" or higher are typically not considered competitive for admission.